 Table of Contents

-Because an employer of record in Brazil will hire staff on your behalf through its own local entity, meaning you can avoid the often lengthy process of setting up your own company, while also benefiting from access to an established recruitment network and your provider taking on legal liability related to being an employer.
+Because an employer of record in Brazil hires staff on your behalf through its own local entity, you can avoid the often lengthy process of setting up a company while ensuring full compliance with local labor regulations.
+At the same time, you benefit from local market expertise, established recruitment networks, and reduced legal exposure, as the EOR assumes employer-related liabilities.

 If you are interested in hiring team members through an employer of record in Brazil, contact us to find out more about how we can assist you.